Set up Microsoft Defender for Endpoint deployment

 Alternately, in the admin center, navigate to Billing > Subscriptions.

-On the screen, you will see all the provisioned licenses and their current Status.
+On the screen, you'll see all the provisioned licenses and their current Status.

 Cloud Service Provider validation